Plymouth Hospitals NHS Trust is committed to creating a fully inclusive and accessible service.

 - Our assurance processes now include the equality aspects for each of the Care Quality Commission's Essential Standards of Quality and Safety

-- The Trust has published a new Equality and Diversity Policy (to view the policy click here)
+- The Trust has published its Equality and Diversity Policy (to view the policy click here)

 - A steering group has been formed which has responsibility for ensuring progress against the EDS goals and against our equality objectives.
 This group reports to the Trust Baord via the HR and OD Committee (to view terms of reference click here).

-- Equality and Diversity is included in the Trust’s induction programme, the mandatory update programme, preceptorship training and F1 and F2 Doctors training.
+- Equality and Diversity is included in the Trust’s induction programme, the mandatory update programme, HCA and preceptorship training and F1 and F2 Doctors training.

 - Bespoke Valuing People training is available either by request or if required following complaints or incidents.

 - The Equality and Diversity leads review information including patient feedback, workforce data and the results of patient and staff surveys, on a monthly basis to identify any possible equality issues and develop ways of addressing them with the Senior Management Team as required.

 2011 Census tells us that the South West region is the second least diverse with respect to ethnicity with the population being 95.4% white.
 Within this the population of Plymouth is 96.1% white